Sambillingham/six/_posts/2013-02-26-it's-a-small-world.md

 tags: Everyware
 ---

-### "It's a small world.."

-So - the theory goes that you know anyone else in the world through six degrees of seperation.
+The theory goes that you know anyone else in the world through six degrees of seperation.
 The study that found this was by Stanley Milgram, althoug he never actually used the term 'six degrees of seperation' but the term has always associated with his work.

 The study used a randomly selected individual and sent them a information packet with a name of a 'target' located a large distance from them, they were then to pass the message on to try to become closer to the target recepient, this would continue until hopefully the target was reached.
 They were to write their name on a card within the packet and send it on aswell as send a pre-addresssed postcard back to Harvard University so that the researchers could track the movement towards the target.
 The researchers found that the amount of steps to a target, when it got to the target the average amount of steps was from five to six steps.
 Ocasionally being just one or going from up to ten.

+###Small-world-type network

 The theory suggested that society is a small-world-type network - one in which nodes are not neighbours but can be reached by a small number of steps.
 This is what allows mutual friends to connect through a theoretical maximum of six node jumps to connect to another individual within the network.
 This type of networking model is common in infrastructure networks as it models our anthropocentric society and the geographical regions that we inhabit.